santiagomariscal/GettingAndCleaningDataProject/CodeBook.md

 - fBodyGyroJerkMag

-...and calculated the following metrics: mean(): Mean value std(): Standard deviation mad(): Median absolute deviation max(): Largest value in array min(): Smallest value in array sma(): Signal magnitude area energy(): Energy measure.
-Sum of the squares divided by the number of values. iqr(): Interquartile range entropy(): Signal entropy arCoeff(): Autorregresion coefficients with Burg order equal to 4 correlation(): correlation coefficient between two signals maxInds(): index of the frequency component with largest magnitude meanFreq(): Weighted average of the frequency components to obtain a mean frequency skewness(): skewness of the frequency domain signal kurtosis(): kurtosis of the frequency domain signal bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between to vectors.
+...and calculated the following metrics:

+- mean(): Mean value
+- std(): Standard deviation
+- mad(): Median absolute deviation
+- max(): Largest value in array
+- min(): Smallest value in array
+- sma(): Signal magnitude area
+- energy(): Energy measure.
+Sum of the squares divided by the number of values.
+- iqr(): Interquartile range
+- entropy(): Signal entropy
+- arCoeff(): Autorregresion coefficients with Burg order equal to 4
+- correlation(): correlation coefficient between two signals
+- maxInds(): index of the frequency component with largest magnitude
+- meanFreq(): Weighted average of the frequency components to obtain a mean frequency
+- skewness(): skewness of the frequency domain signal
+- kurtosis(): kurtosis of the frequency domain signal
+- bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
+- angle(): Angle between to vectors.

 The data is shown per subject (1-30) and (activity 1-6)

 ### Tidy Data
 The final processed data set (Tidy_data.csv) contains the following variables:

+- subjectId: Identifier for the subject that performed the activity.
+This is pulled from the subject_train.txt and subject_test.txt files and combined by column with the X_train.txt and X_test.txt files.
+- activityCode: Describes the type of activity performed for each measurement.
+Taken from the activity_labels.txt file and assigned according to the label (called activityId in script) in the y_train.txt and y_test.txt files.

+The next variables are sumarized from the original data by taking the mean per subject and activity:
+- mean() of all the original measurements
+- std(): of all the original measurements